-4.2 Case results
+4.2 Results

-Figures 7-9 show the mean and cloudy state as reproduced by the SCM including the bimodal statistical cloud scheme.
-In general, the vertical structure of PBL mean specific humidity, cloud fraction and cloud condensate is reproduced for all cases.
+Figures 7-9 show the mean and cloudy state as reproduced by the SCM including the new cloud scheme.
+In general, the vertical structure of PBL mean specific humidity, cloud fraction and cloud condensate is reproduced for all Trade-wind cumulus cases.
 For the BOMEX case, the results of the off-line evaluation against LES (see also Fig.6) carry over to the full SCM simulation, featuring the typical decreasing cloud fraction profile with height and the more or less constant condensate in the cloud layer.
 For the ATEX case, the typical double-peak profile characteristic of cumulus rising into stratocumulus is reproduced.
-For the DYCOMS2 case, a total cloud cover of 100% is reproduced (unfortunately no LES data on DYCOMS2 cloud fraction were available to the authors), as well as the relatively high total condensate values typical for this subsidence regime.
+For the DYCOMS2 case, a total cloud cover of 100% is reproduced, as well as the relatively high total condensate values typical for this subsidence regime.

 The results illustrate that the diffusive PDF acts to represent stratiform cloud layers, while the updraft PDF represents cumuliform clouds.
 The diffusive PDF acts to increase cloud fraction and condensate automatically when the mean state approaches saturation, for example at shallow cumulus cloud base or near the capping inversion if the latter is strong enough.
-As discussed by (Neggers et al. 2007), the proximity of mixed layer top to the saturation curve is caused by i) the closure of the moist updraft area fraction, requiring condensation of updrafts, and ii) internal mixed layer transport by the dry updraft, which continuously deposits specific humidity at mixed layer top.
+As explored in part I of this study, the proximity of mixed layer top to the saturation curve is caused by i) the closure of the moist updraft area fraction, requiring condensation of updrafts, and ii) internal mixed layer transport by the dry updraft, which continuously deposits specific humidity at mixed layer top.
 The result is a peak in cloud fraction at cloud base, a characteristic feature of shallow cumulus convection.